 When students use ChatGPT, Claude, or Gemini for homework, the surface story is positive: they get unstuck quickly, the work gets done, the grades hold up.

 When students use ChatGPT, Claude, or Gemini for homework, the surface story is positive: they get unstuck quickly, the work gets done, the grades hold up.
 The deeper story is that the cognitive work which builds self-regulated learning, the planning, monitoring, and reflection cycle, is being silently outsourced to the chatbot.
-Without explicit teaching, students learn where to get an answer rather than how to construct one.
+Without explicit teaching, learners learn where to get an answer rather than how to construct one.
+The term describes a structured process for turning evidence into a classroom decision, not a label on its own.

-This article explains why unrestricted AI chatbot use undermines self-regulated learning, what cognitive offloading research actually shows, and how to redesign tasks so AI becomes a feedback partner rather than an answer generator.
+This article explains why unrestricted AI chatbot use can weaken self-regulated learning.
+It also sets out what cognitive offloading research actually shows.
+Finally, it shows how to redesign tasks so AI acts as a feedback partner rather than an answer generator.

 Key Takeaways

-Cognitive offloading bypasses SRL: Risko and Gilbert (2016) documented that the lower the cognitive cost of asking, the less likely students are to attempt the planning and monitoring phases of self-regulated learning.
+2. Cognitive offloading bypasses SRL: Risko and Gilbert (2016) documented that when asking is easier than thinking, learners are less likely to practise the planning and monitoring phases of self-regulated learning.

-Teach prompt evaluation explicitly: Students need to learn to question AI output the way they would question a peer, including checking sources, looking for weak arguments, and rejecting confident-but-wrong answers.
+4. Teach prompt evaluation explicitly: Learners need to question AI output as they would question a peer: checking sources, finding weak arguments, and rejecting confident-but-wrong answers.

 The Self-Regulated Learning Cycle vs. AI Shortcut